 - Use a variety of sentence types in your play: “I want to open the color gift.”
 “I’d like the color one.”
 “I wonder what is in the color present?”
 “I opened the color gift and got a ___.”

 - Practice sharing the toy after someone has opened a gift.

-- Get your students asking each other questions.
-Have them hide the toy they got and ask what the others got.
+- Get your students interacting with each other.
+Have them put the toy they got behind them and ask questions to find out what the others got.

-- Start adding in toys your student dislikes.
+- Begin to add in toys your student dislikes.
 Or put in common items that aren’t fun for your student, like a paper clip, and still work on saying, “Thank you.”